azurecitadel/azurecitadel.github.io/iot/iothub.md

 ---
-layout: article
 title: IoT Hub Lab
-categories: labs
+category: iot
 date: 2018-01-06
-tags: [azure, iothub, iot, iotdevice, lab, portal, resource, group]
-comments: true
+tags: [iot-hub]
-author: Mahesh_Balija
+author: Mahesh Balija
-image:
-  feature:
+header:
-  teaser: Education.jpg
+  teaser: images/teaser/education.png
-  thumb:
 excerpt: An intro to IoT Hub, create a IoT Hub and simulate a device in your machine and push messages to cloud (IoT Hub).
 ---
-{% include toc.html %}

 ## Introduction

 The main Azure portal is <a href="https://portal.azure.com" target="portal">https://portal.azure.com</a>.